Arijit-Basu/HermioneBot/README.md

 	- 'Where is Hogwarts located?'
 	- 'What is the Tale of Three Brothers?'
 	- 'Who are Death Eaters?'
-	- 'What are the Unforgivable Spells?'
 	- 'Who transformed into Scabbers?'
-	- 'What are the names of Harry's children?'
+	- 'What did Harry do after the war?'
 	- 'What is Grawp?'
 	- 'What does creating a horcrux do?'
 	- 'What's Divination?'